mawinkler/playground-one/docs/scenarios/ds/ds-migrate.md

 ## Current Situation

 - Deep Security is securing (simulated) on-premise instances.
-- Since you want to move to the Vision One platform you to migrate Deep Security protected computers to Vision One Server & Workload Protection.
+- Since you want to move to the Vision One platform you want to migrate Deep Security protected computers to Vision One Server & Workload Protection.

 ## Migration Workflow